 To register for individual modules students are advised to submit selections as early as possible once they have completed enrolment at UCL so as to guarantee a space on the module.

-Module selections usually open to students in the middle of August and students must submit their choices by the end of the second week of the first term.
+Module selections usually open to students in the middle of August and students must submit their choices by October 2020.

 Why choose us

-The UCL UCL School of Management offers students the benefit of broadening their knowledge with a variety of subject areas from general management and strategy, accounting and finance, human resource management, marketing, law, project management, entrepreneurship, innovation and more.
+The UCL School of Management offers students the benefit of broadening their knowledge with a variety of subject areas from Finance & Accounting & Economics, Marketing & Analytics, Operations & Technology, Organisations & Innovation, and Strategy & Entrepreneurship.
 Courses provided by award-winning lecturers and an exposure to an international educational environment provide the knowledge and tools you need to excel in and lead the industries of the future.

 Benefits of studying management modules: